 Justice Black’s recent decision in Re Wollongong Coal to revive a terminated scheme of arrangement confirms that the general position that a scheme cannot be amended once approved is subject to some nuance.

-Amendment or termination of a scheme after approval
+Amendment or termination of a scheme of arrangement after approval

 It is a well-established principle that a scheme of arrangement, once approved by a Court, cannot be amended or varied by the Court.
 Similarly, the Court is generally prevented from approving a scheme which contains provisions that carry within themselves a machinery for variation of the scheme.
 In order to amend a subsisting scheme of arrangement, the scheme parties are required to propose a second scheme of arrangement which overrides the prior scheme to the extent of any inconsistency once approved.